ARE YOU A FORENSIC PSYCHIATRIST OR PSYCHOLOGIST?

 Spend Your Money Wisely.
 Our Experience Maximizing Return on Investment.

-Filthy lucre–the idea that you are “above” advertising is an attitude that will cost you.
+No, advertising or marketing are not a sign of greed.* The idea that you are “above” advertising is an attitude that will cost you.
 Do you believe your professional acumen speaks for itself?

 (a) Nothing you know “speaks for itself” when no one can hear what you have to say.
 In a word: Advertising is speaking up.
 We have the highest respect for best practices and ethical standards–and know them so you do not overstep.